guettli/git-tips/README.md

 ## How to use this Git Repo

-This repo contains some scripts in the directory [scripts](.scripts).
+This repo contains some scripts in the [scripts](scripts) directory.

-I add that to `$PATH`, so that I have these scripts available.
+I add that directory to `$PATH` so the scripts are available everywhere.

 Most of them use the [Bash Strict Mode](https://github.com/guettli/bash-strict-mode).